diekhans/ga4gh-schemas/doc/protocol.md

 ### Transfer resume
-The GA4GH streaming protocol supports resume of a stream by sending periodic checkpoint message that can be used to restart a transfer at that point.
-See the Rational section for discussion of this design decision.
+The GA4GH streaming protocol supports resume of a stream by sending periodic checkpoint messages that can be used to restart a transfer at that point.
+See the Rationale section for discussion of this design decision.
 To resume from a failure, a `resume` message, along with a checkpoint object is sent to the server.

 The frequency of checkpoint messages can be requested by the client using the `X-GA4GH-CHECKPOINT-FREQUENCY` request header.
-This is an advisory request, The exact frequency of checkpoints is up to the discretion of the server.
-The value is the number of approximate number of bytes of to stream before sending a checkpoint message.
+This is an advisory request;
+the exact frequency of checkpoints is up to the discretion of the server.
+The value is the approximate number of bytes to stream before sending a checkpoint message.
 The value is an integer with an optional case-insensitive suffix of K for kilobytes, M for megabytes, and G for gigabytes.
 Specifying 0 disables checkpoints.